ryEllison/3DViz/README.md

 ## Use

-Once 3DViz is launched, the user should select a dataset via the browser button.
-The data file should be structured such that each column represents a vector of data (table below).
-Once data is loaded, user controls can be manipulated to select vectors of data to plot, alter characteristics of the plot, and export different versions as .pdf files.
+Once 3DViz is launched, the user should select a dataset via the **browser** button.
+The **\*.csv** data file should be structured such that each column represents a vector of data (example below).
+Once data is loaded, user controls can be manipulated to select vectors of data to plot, alter characteristics of the plot, and export different versions as **.pdf** files.

 <img src="./rmd/fts/tbl.jpg" width="50%" height="50%" style="display: block; margin: auto;" />